Belmore

 Belmore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 37 such projects that could potentially impact the area.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 37 such projects that are expected to impact the area.
 Notable projects include the Belmore Sydney Metro Station Upgrade, the Sydney Metro City & Southwest project, the Canterbury-Bankstown Bulldogs Centre of Excellence, and the Belmore Town Centre Upgrades.
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.